awsdocs/aws-serverlessrepo-developer-guide/doc_source/what-is-serverlessrepo.md

 In this guide, you can learn about the two ways to work with the AWS Serverless Application Repository:
 + [Publishing Applications](serverlessrepo-publishing-applications.md) – Configure and upload applications to make them available to other developers, and publish new versions of applications\.
-+ [Consuming Applications](serverlessrepo-consuming-applications.md) – Browse for applications and view information about them, including source code and readme files\.
++ [Deploying Applications](serverlessrepo-consuming-applications.md) – Browse for applications and view information about them, including source code and readme files\.
 Also install, configure, and deploy applications of your choosing\.